 2. Optimism and Relationships

 Optimists tend to work harder in relationships.
 They are consistent in maintaining them.
 When faced with adversities and hardship in relationships, they find constructive ways to solve problems.
 Besides intimate relationships, they have stronger social support than pessimists.
 A study found that optimistic people are more resilient, which reduces their chances of being lonely later in life.
-Optimism enhances the interpersonal relationships hence, people achieve greater relationship satisfaction which is key to lead a better quality of life.
+Optimism enhances interpersonal relationships hence, people achieve greater relationship satisfaction which is key to leading a better quality of life.

 Read also – 14 Reasons Why We Need Music In Our Life